 Skip to main content Skip to complementary content

-If you are tenant admin, analytics admin, or data admin, you can manage data connections in the Management Console, under Content > Data connections.
-Tenant admins can access data connections in all spaces, analytics admins can only access shared and managed spaces, and data admins only data spaces.
+If you are tenant admin, analytics admin, or data admin, you can manage data connections in the Administration activity center, under Content > Data connections.

 Data connections